|

 of all ages.
 The Laurel Highland’s Historical Village projections and marketing strategies, as well as funding

 criteria and requirements, are included in a detailed Business Plan available upon request.
-Our goal is
+Our goal is attainable due to the

-attainable due to the vast amount of dollars being allocated to non profit organizations with such dreams
+vast amount of dollars being allocated to non profit organizations with such dreams and

 vision.
-It’s also going to be home for thousands of children throughout the year, as they seek additional
+It’s also going to be home for thousands of children throughout the year, as they seek

-support in after school needs.
+additional support in after school needs.

 SHORT TERM GOALS

-project.
-The bike trail will run from the current Johnstown Heritage site, running north along the old Hinkston Run Road, reaching
+heritage project.
+The bike trail runs from the current Johnstown Heritage site, running north along the old Hinkston Run Road (Honan Ave Community Hiking and Biking Trail) , reaching the water fall at Water Fall Road.
+The trail then splits in two parts, one part staying

-and rounding out on Benshoff Hill Road, then circling around the Dam.
-The other trail will head east crossing the dam then heading north
+Hill Road, then circling around the Dam.
+The other trail

-along the shore line of the dam itself.
-The trail will then end up on 271, where by the trail will turn south towards Johnstown, reaching the other end
+will head east crossing the dam then heading north along the shore line of the dam itself.
+The trail will then end up on 271,

-of Hinkston Run Road, where by cyclist will turn right on to this road which will return them to the Dam.
+Run Road, where by cyclist will turn right on to this

 2. Wildlife